MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 # User studies, reflections and further research

-The goal of this Master's thesis has been to create _accessible_ web based musicking technologies, which meant that it was important to test out how accessible the prototypes acually were.
-To narrow down the focus, I had from the beginning decided to foucs on people with low fine motor skills.
+The goal of this Master's thesis has been to create _accessible_ web based musicking technologies, which meant that it was important to test out how accessible the prototypes actually were.
+To narrow down the focus, I had from the beginning decided to focus on people with low fine motor skills.
 I was lucky and got in contact with three informants who had low fine motor skills, and as a control group I invited three informants with normal motor skills.
 The main findings from the studies showed that people with low fine motor skills and the people with normal motor skills were able to interact with the prototypes on almost the same level.
 Both groups could explore sound and music with the apps, however, both groups encountered problems with the Macro apps creating unintended sound by interpreting all motion as input.
 The informants with low fine motor skills self-reported in general less enjoyment with the apps than the group with normal motor skills.

 The Micro 2.1 app 1 seemed to be the most enjoyed apps among the users.
-Interestingly, it was showed that the apps were probably less accessible for the users without touch and mouse functionality than it would have been if touch was implemented.
+Interestingly, it was shown that the apps were probably less accessible for the users without touch and mouse functionality than it would have been if touch was implemented.
 Even though the users reported that they had low fine motor skills, they were used to touch and mouse technology and found this easier than making gestures in the air.
 The exception was one of the three users who said that tilting the phone to activate buttons was easier for him than clicking a button on the mobile screen.

 <figure style="float: none">
    <img src="/assets/image/2021_12_13_fractionmari_userstudies.png" alt="User studies" title="User studies" width="100%" />